 The goal has to be Specific, Measurable, Achievable, Realistic, and Time-bound (SMART).
-I will be going into greater depth on SMART goal setting in another article and as part of the Core Skill: TIME MANAGEMENT section of the website.
-Stay tuned for future content!
+I will be going into greater depth on SMART goal setting in a future article.

 Direction needs to be toward the goal.
 In the context we are working with here, direction is measured by the types of actions you are taking to work towards your goal.
 These are the things you actually do.

 Effort is the overall expenditure of energy to accomplish the required tasks to reach your goal.
 This energy can be mental or physical.
 When assessing your vector, this is simply how often and how hard you are doing the actions required to meet your goal.